kensanata/phoebe/README.md

 ## Privacy

 The server only actively logs changes to pages.
 It calculates a "code" for every
-contribution: its a four digit octal code.
+contribution: it is a four digit octal code.
 The idea is that you could colour every digit using one of the eight standard terminal colours and thus get little four-coloured flags.